Going weak in the knees before a first date is a good thing. Going weak in the knees mid-run or during a sweaty yoga class? Not so much.

-In 2011, researchers noticed that chronic knee pain was on the rise in America.
-Over the course of two decades, they saw a marked increase in the number of knee replacements and people with knee pain, due at least in part to osteoporosis and obesity.
+Chronic knee pain is on the rise in America.
+In a 2011 analysis, researchers noted a marked increase in the number of knee replacements and people with knee pain over a 20-year period, due at least in part to osteoporosis and other conditions.

 Strangely enough, the issue usually isn’t with the knee itself.
 Because it’s a joint, it’s affected by the muscles surrounding it, including the quads, hamstrings, and calves.